-- · To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◀] and [▶].
+- · To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◀] and [▶]. - Portrait Enhanced flesh tones Setting zoom to telephoto blurs the background.
+To configure the camera with the settings for the currently

 BEST SHOT Precautions